Poland

 • PLN 500,000 million for other transactions.

-In addition, the Polish legislators pursued the law in force as of January 2021 obliging taxpayers to prepare a Local file for so-called ’indirect‘ tax haven transactions (i.e. made with a counterparty whose beneficial owner is registered in a tax haven) exceeding the threshold PLN 500,000; however, these rules were ultimately withdrawn.
+In addition, the Polish legislators pursued the law in force as of January 2021 requiring taxpayers to prepare a Local File for so-called ’indirect‘ tax haven transactions (i.e. made with a counterparty whose beneficial owner is registered in a tax haven) exceeding the threshold PLN 500,000; however, these rules were ultimately withdrawn.

 Advance pricing agreement (APA) provisions

-Taxpayers can mitigate the transfer pricing risk by applying for an advance pricing agreement (APA).
+Taxpayers can mitigate the transfer pricing risk by applying for an APA.
 The tax authorities may not challenge the methodology agreed therein but may verify whether the methodology is followed in practice.

 Provisions adopted in 2019 clarified the current procedure of issuing an APA decision.
 The regulations also provided new possibilities to apply for an APA by the foreign investor that is planning to start its operations in Poland.